My Git Branching Model

 Initial commit

-Then, I can merge the two feature branches, and solves conflicts in it:
+Then, I can merge the two feature branches, and solve possible conflicts:

 I don’t use any other branches.
-The last part of the model is to merge develop into master.
-To avoid conflicts, there should be only one person who owns this responsability: the release manager.
+The last part of the model is to merge develop into main.
+To avoid conflicts, there should be only one person who owns this responsibility: the release manager.

 I experimented this model with different teams in terms of number of people and skills, and I never had more needs.
-I know some people use releases but it can be handled in another way.
+I know some people use release branches but it can be handled in another way.